-A kitchen is undeniably the hub of any home, with families spending more time there than in any other room in the house.
-Furthermore, it seems that the kitchen is one of the most important aspects of any house for potential purchasers too, with experts suggesting that you could add between 4 – 7 % extra value onto your home by updating your kitchen before trying to sell.
+The kitchen is undeniably the hub of any home, with families spending more time in this area than in any other room in the house.
+Furthermore, it seems that the kitchen is one of the most important aspects of any house for potential purchasers too, as according to the experts, with the right design, you can anything from 5 to 15 % extra value onto your home by updating your kitchen before trying to sell.

-Frankly, if a show stopping kitchen can help to tip the balance for prospective purchasers then, if you have the budget, it may be well worth investing the cash and making your home irresistible!
+Frankly, if a show-stopping kitchen can help to tip the balance for prospective purchasers then, if you are planning to sell and have the budget, it may be well worth investing the cash and making your home irresistible!

 The key to achieving success will depend greatly on prioritising features which will appeal to lots of people rather than creating a dream kitchen just for you.

 Here are a few tips on how to achieve that sought-after look:

 Choose quality materials, particularly for cabinet doors and drawers.

 - Opt for features such as soft-close drawers and doors.